Why Adopt? Because It Changes Everything

 At Pups Without Borders, we see this every day.
 Dogs from the streets and overcrowded shelters are given a second chance to feel safe, heal, and be loved.
 And when one dog is adopted, something powerful happens.

-When you adopt, you’re not just bringing home a dog – you’re becoming part of something bigger.
+When you adopt, you’re not just bringing home a rescue dog – you’re becoming part of something bigger.

 Riley and Molly